 How Are Insurance Premiums Calculated?

 Actually, there are a number of factors.
 Of course, your overall health plays a huge role in this calculation.
 If you don’t have any existing conditions, don’t smoke, don’t take any medications and you have a normal BMI (Body Mass Index), you’ll probably enjoy a low rate.
 Conversely, If you have been treated for cancer, diabetes or heart disease, there’s a good chance you’re not going to be happy with the rate you are being charged.

 Some conditions, even cancer, will not substantially impact the rate after a specified number of years.
 And starting in 2014, existing conditions for adults will not be a factor in determining eligibility for qualifying for coverage and purchasing a policy will become mandatory.
 Otherwise, you will have to pay a tax.

 As expected, your smoking status, age and state of residence will also influence your rate.
 If you’re a young healthy male in Ohio, you will be paying a ridiculously low rate.
 If you move to New Jersey, for example, you will see a significant increase in your premium.
 Also, typically, males pay less than females until about age 50.

 We’ll continue to monitor rates of health care providers and publish the latest information that may help you stabilize and possibly lower what you pay for your own coverage.
-It seems as if every month, there’s a new rule or regulation that impacts what you pay or a new mandated benefit.
+It seems as if every few months, there’s a new rule or regulation that impacts what you pay or a new mandated benefit you must purchase.